-This post is the ninth post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the ninth post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

-The era of Generals Kriangsak Chamanan and Prem Tinsulanonda had been peaceful and stable, but what did not escape attention was the fact that neither had been directly elected.
-This changed upon Prem’s resignation.
+The era of Generals Kriangsak Chamanan and Prem Tinsulanonda had been peaceful and stable, but what did not escape attention was the fact that neither were directly elected.
+This state of affairs changed upon Prem’s resignation.
 A new general election was called in 1988, and General Chatichai Choonhavan, the leader of the Chart Thai Party, won the most seats and became prime minister after Prem turned down the post.
 It was the end of the era of ‘semi-democracy’.

 Yet Chatichai’s policies angered many in the military, who resented cuts made to the military budget and what they felt was a clear erosion of their power.
 Popular support also began to drain away as the media exposed the corruption of the government.
 If the phrase in Thai for corruption is to ‘eat the home and city’, then the fact that Chatichai’s government was dubbed the ‘Buffet Cabinet’ showed the scale of the problem.
 Chatichai himself was mocked as the ‘no plom plam‘ premier — the Thai bastardization of his favorite phrase, “no problem”, which he said frequently to the media.
 The phrase was immortalized when one of Thailand’s most famous bands wrote a song of that name about how Thais could only say “no problem” to all the economic problems they faced.

-A group of generals of the Class Five rank, composing Generals Sunthorn Kongsompong, Suchinda Krapayoon, Issarapong Noonpakdi and Kaset Rojananil duly began to follow that sacred tradition of Thai democracy: plotting a coup d’état.
+A group of generals of the Class Five rank, composing Generals Sunthorn Kongsompong, Suchinda Krapayoon, Issarapong Noonpakdi and Kaset Rojananil duly followed that sacred tradition of Thai democracy: plotting a coup d’état.
 On February 23, 1991, the Class Five group put their plan into action.
 Chatichai was boarding a plane.
 Just as soon as the plane began to take off, the generals seized the prime minister at gunpoint.
 A broadcast was made announcing the end of Chatichai’s premiership and the creation of the National Peacekeeping Council (NPKC).
 The deposed prime minister was accused of corruption and of attempting to destroy the military.